 United States Secretary of State Dr. Henry Kissinger flew into Alexandria, Egypt, on tuesday (30?

-United States Secretary of State Dr. Henry Kissinger flew into Alexandria, Egypt, on tuesday (30 April) to discuss his Israeli-Syrian peace plans with Egyptian President Anwar Sadat.
+Background: United States Secretary of State Dr. Henry Kissinger flew into Alexandria, Egypt, on tuesday (30 April) to discuss his Israeli-Syrian peace plans with Egyptian President Anwar Sadat.

 Dr. Kissinger brought about a disengagement on the egyptian-Israeli front in January but observers said he was expecting more difficulty negotiating an Israeli-Syrian disengagement.